1005 N. Marion St.

 (d) Any person who operates as a pollutant storage systems contractor, precision tank tester, or internal pollutant storage tank lining applicator in violation of subsection (1) commits a felony of the third degree, punishable as provided in s.
 775.082 or s.
 775.083.

-The remedies set forth in this subsection are not exclusive and may be imposed in addition to the remedies set forth in s.
-489.129(2).
+The remedies outlined in this subsection are not exclusive and may be imposed in addition to those listed in Section 489.129(2).

 Stop-work Order for Unlicensed Work

-Stop-work orders may be enforced using any cease and desist or other related action by the department as set forth in s.
+Stop-work orders may be enforced using any cease and desist or other related action by the department as outlined in s.
 455.228.

 Using Another Contractor’s Certification or Registration Number